cr1f/P.A.S.-Fork/README.md

 * **PHAR** // `include` + phar:// + PHAR container
 * **ZIP** // `include` + phar:// + ZIP container ( *the output isn't always valid for PHP5/7, try to pack several times* )

-The **php-zip** extension is not required for the packaged script to work on another host.
+The **php-zip** extension is not required for the packaged script to work on target host.

 <br/>